TommasoBilotta/public/README.md

-I've published these rpms to help all sysadmin (for CentoOS/Linux 7.x, and maybe RedHat 7.x) to solve this CVE:
+I've published these rpms to help all sysadmin (for CentoOS/Linux 7.x, and RedHat 7.x) to solve this CVE:

 https://nvd.nist.gov/vuln/detail/CVE-2019-6111